STEPH-5/alx-system_engineering-devops/0x02-shell_redirections/README.md

 11-directories:This script counts the number of directories and sub-directories in the current directory, excluding the current and parent directories.
 It excludes hidden directories and outputs the total count.
 12-newest_files:The ls -lt command lists all files in the current directory, sorted by modification time in descending order. head -n 10 selects the first 10 lines (i.e., the 10 newest files).
-13-unique:The purpose of this script is to process a list of words and filter out the words that appear more than once, only displaying the words that are unique occurrences.
-The script utilizes the sort command to sort the words in alphabetical order and then pipes the sorted words to the uniq -u command, which filters out the duplicate lines and prints only the unique lines.
+13-unique:The script utilizes the sort command to sort the words in alphabetical order and then pipes the sorted words to the uniq -u command, which filters out the duplicate lines and prints only the unique lines.